 MORE THAN WATER, MORE THAN RAIN, I NEED ELECTRICITY_ part I The Research

-This project is a research on the area where zinc factories have been operating for almost 130 years.
+The project took place in an area where zinc factories have been operating for almost 130 years.
 Focus was on the waste management over the years, the artificial landscape and the evolution of new ecosystems.

 The history of the factory and it's surroundings is rewritten, the stories of the flora and fauna are told and new stories arise.